xxl4/me/source/_posts/IT-security-2024-10-24.md

 **Government Launches Cyber Standard for Local Authorities**

+**Summary**

-The UK government has introduced a new cyber security standard for local authorities to enhance their cyber resilience against increasing threats.
+The UK government has introduced a new cyber security standard specifically designed for local authorities to enhance their protection against cyber threats.

-**Key Features of the Standard:**

-* **Eight Foundational Principles:** Outlines essential cyber security principles, such as risk management, incident response, and supply chain security.
-* **Risk-Based Approach:** Focuses on identifying and addressing the risks specific to each local authority.
-* **Compliance Framework:** Provides a set of controls and processes that local authorities must adhere to.
-* **Third-Party Assurance:** Requires external audits to verify compliance with the standard.

-**Benefits:**

-* **Improved Cyber Resilience:** Strengthens local authorities' defenses against cyber attacks.
-* **Compliance Assurance:** Demonstrates adherence to best practices and industry regulations.
-* **Reduced Risk of Cyber Incidents:** Mitigates potential financial and reputational damage from breaches.
-* **Enhanced Public Trust:** Assures citizens that their data and services are protected.

-**Implementation Timeline:**

-Local authorities have until June 2023 to achieve compliance with the cyber standard.
-They are encouraged to use the recommended guidance and support materials provided by the National Cyber Security Centre (NCSC).

-**Government Support:**

-The government is providing support through:
+**Details**

+* The Cyber Security Standard for Local Government (CSS-LG) was developed in collaboration with local councils and experts in the field.
-* **Funding:** Grants for local authorities to implement the standard.
+* It provides a comprehensive framework for local authorities to assess and improve their cyber resilience.
-* **Guidance and Resources:** NCSC provides a range of resources, including technical advice and best practice guidance.
-* **Training and Awareness:** Programs to educate local authority staff on cyber security risks and mitigation measures.

-**Importance:**

-Local authorities play a critical role in providing essential services to communities.
-Protecting these services from cyber threats is essential for maintaining public trust and ensuring the smooth functioning of local government.

-**Conclusion:**
+* The standard covers various aspects, including:
+    * Risk assessment and management
+    * Incident response planning
+    * Secure system configuration
+    * Training and awareness
+    * Partnership and collaboration

+**Benefits**

+* **Improved cyber security:** CSS-LG helps local authorities identify and address cyber risks, reducing the likelihood of successful attacks.
+* **Enhanced resilience:** By implementing the standard, local councils can increase their ability to withstand and recover from cyber incidents, ensuring continuity of services.
+* **Compliance with regulations:** CSS-LG aligns with the UK's National Cyber Security Strategy and other relevant regulations, making it easier for local authorities to demonstrate compliance.
+* **Public trust:** By adopting strong cyber security practices, local authorities can build public trust and demonstrate their commitment to protecting residents' data and privacy.

+**Implementation**

+Local authorities are encouraged to use CSS-LG as a guide for enhancing their cyber security posture.
+The standard provides self-assessment tools and resources to support implementation.

+**Quotes**

+* "This standard is a game-changer for local authorities.
+It provides them with the tools and guidance they need to protect their systems and data from cyber threats," said Minister of State for Tech and the Digital Economy, Chris Philp.
+* "Cyber security is essential for protecting our residents and enabling us to deliver vital services," said Cllr James Jamieson, Chairman of the Local Government Association.
+"CSS-LG will help us build a resilient and secure local government sector."

+**Conclusion**

-The launch of the cyber standard for local authorities is a significant step towards enhancing cyber security in the public sector.
-By adopting this standard, local authorities can improve their resilience against cyber threats and provide better protection for their data, systems, and services.
+The Cyber Security Standard for Local Government is a significant step towards strengthening the cyber security of local authorities across the UK.
+By implementing this standard, local councils can significantly reduce their vulnerability to cyber attacks and ensure the safety and privacy of their constituents.

 ## How Recorded Future finds ransomware victims before they get hit
 [Read more](https://www.computerweekly.com/news/366613311/How-Recorded-Future-finds-ransomware-victims-before-they-get-hit)

 Published: Thu, 10 Oct 2024 11:00:00 GMT

-Recorded Future's Threat Intelligence Platform uses a variety of methods to find ransomware victims before they get hit, including:

-* **Monitoring dark web forums and marketplaces:** Recorded Future monitors dark web forums and marketplaces for chatter about ransomware and other cyber threats.
-This allows the company to identify potential victims and track the activities of ransomware gangs.
-* **Analyzing social media:** Recorded Future analyzes social media posts for mentions of ransomware attacks and other cyber threats.
-This helps the company to identify potential victims and track the spread of ransomware.
-* **Scanning the internet for exposed RDP ports:** Recorded Future scans the internet for exposed RDP ports, which are often used by ransomware gangs to gain access to victim networks.
-This allows the company to identify potential victims and alert them to the risk.
-* **Analyzing security incidents:** Recorded Future analyzes security incidents reported by its customers and other sources to identify patterns and trends associated with ransomware attacks.
-This allows the company to develop better detection and prevention methods.

-By using these methods, Recorded Future is able to identify potential ransomware victims and track the activities of ransomware gangs.
-This allows the company to provide early warning to its customers and help them to protect their networks from ransomware attacks.
+Recorded Future is a threat intelligence company that helps organizations identify and mitigate cyber threats.
+One of the ways Recorded Future does this is by tracking ransomware activity and identifying potential victims before they get hit.

+Recorded Future's ransomware tracking capabilities are based on a combination of human intelligence and machine learning.
+The company's team of analysts monitors ransomware activity on the dark web and other underground forums.
+They also use machine learning algorithms to identify patterns and trends in ransomware attacks.

+This information is then used to create a database of potential ransomware victims.
+Recorded Future shares this database with its customers, who can use it to identify and prioritize their own security measures.

+In addition to tracking ransomware activity, Recorded Future also provides its customers with a range of other threat intelligence services.
+These services include:

+* Threat analysis: Recorded Future's team of analysts provides in-depth analysis of the latest cyber threats, including ransomware.
+* Vulnerability management: Recorded Future's vulnerability management service helps customers identify and patch vulnerabilities that could be exploited by ransomware attackers.
+* Incident response: Recorded Future's incident response service helps customers respond to and recover from ransomware attacks.

+By providing these services, Recorded Future helps organizations protect themselves from ransomware and other cyber threats.

 ## Internet Archive web historians target of hacktivist cyber attack
 [Read more](https://www.computerweekly.com/news/366613432/Internet-Archive-web-historians-target-of-hacktivist-cyber-attack)